-Referrals to the program are made by DCF.
-The length of stay varies depending on the needs of each youth and family.
-While the youth is at STARR, program staff will coordinate communication between DCF, families, therapists, schools, courts, and any other outside providers involved in the youth’s treatment plan.
-STARR recognizes that each adolescent and family is in a unique situation and strives to meet his/her individual needs.
+While the youth is in the Emergency Residence program, staff will coordinate communication between DCF, families, therapists, schools, courts, and any other outside providers involved in the youth’s treatment plan.